Tag Archives: Drama

 Grade: A

-Robert Altman is one of my all-time favorite directors and what a pleasure it is to uncover additional gems that he has directed over the years.
+Robert Altman is one of my all-time favorite directors, and what a pleasure it is to uncover additional gems that he has directed over the years.

 3 Women is a psychological feast and the study of three complex characters, hence the title.

-How fantastic how Altman claimed to have dreamed the entire film, complete with Duvall and Spacek in the roles, and then attempted to recreate the dream on film- he has done a masterful job.
+How fantastic, how Altman claimed to have dreamed the entire film, complete with Duvall and Spacek in the roles, and then attempted to recreate the dream on film- he has done a masterful job.

-The film is dream-like with an interpretive element that will leave the viewer pondering not only the relationships between the three women but who exactly each woman is- consciously and sub-consciously.
-Lots of questions will abound as the film concludes.
+The film is dream-like with an interpretive element that will leave the viewer pondering not only the relationships between the three women but who exactly each woman is- consciously and subconsciously.

 The main relationship is between the characters portrayed by Duvall and Spacek.

-Duvall plays Millie Lamoreaux, a chatty and confident woman, who works at a California health spa for elderly clientele.
+Duvall plays Millie Lamoreaux, a chatty and confident woman who works at a California health spa for elderly clientele.
 She is statuesque and gorgeous, but surprisingly not well-liked by her colleagues, two of whom are mysterious identical twins.

 The dream-like, surrealistic qualities are prevalent in both films.

-Peculiar, strong-willed women are the central characters in both films and psychology and amnesia are the main themes.
-The southern California setting is identical as are the interpretive elements, and the fantastically odd characters- both lead and supporting.
+Peculiar, strong-willed women are the central characters in both films, and psychology and amnesia are the main themes.
+The Southern California setting is identical, as are the interpretive elements, and the fantastically odd characters- both lead and supporting.

 Ingmar Bergman’s 1966 psychological film Persona is most certainly a large influence on 3 Women.
 That film dared to explore merging personalities among women.